martinchernyavskiy/Notes/CS/Algorithms/hw00 solutions.md

 thus d = q and so gcd(a, b) = (b, a(b+1))

-since when a < b, b decreases by standard reduction and when a > b,
+since when a < b, b decreases by standard reduction and when a > b, next recursive call has smaller first argument b.
+Since the two arguments get closer together, eventually they reach the base case

 3rd problem: